Xjging/FitAug-1.2M/README.md

 ## Access

-A public subset is provided in this repository.
+This repository provides a public subset of the dataset and evaluation materials.

+Only part of the evaluation data is released here.
-For access to the full dataset, please contact:
+For the full dataset, full evaluation data, and complete benchmark resources, please contact:

 **sunzhe@nwpu.edu.cn**

-When contacting us, please briefly include your affiliation, intended use, and research purpose.
 ## Citation

 If you use this dataset, please cite this repository or acknowledge the FitAug-1.2M dataset in your work.